Data Drives Improvement!

 What does this really mean?
 It’s about understanding the system we are working in, and knowing when we’ve made a difference.
 It is fundamental to improving health care.

-For the Clinical Care Management quality improvement initiative, the implementation of best practice guidelines is followed by a step by step process to provide clinicians with the information they need to assess current performance; and to find out if the changes they are making to the way they provide care actually make a difference to patient outcomes.
+For the Clinical Care Management quality improvement initiative, the implementation of best practice guidelines is followed by a step-by-step process to provide clinicians with the information they need to assess current performance.
+It’s how they find out if the changes they are making actually make a difference to patient outcomes.